Brzeska/tetris/README.md

-Simplified tetris clone from scratch :D
+Simplified tetris clone programmed from scratch in one afternoon:D

 Runs in mac terminal

-Currently wall kicking is not supported and there is no "game over" condition
+Currently wall kicking is not supported and there is no "game over" condition yet.

+`python3 engine.py` to run :)